What can the Michigan Med curriculum do for my training?

 What happens in the Branches?

 Starting your third year, the Branches allow for advanced clinical experiences with professional development tailored to your personal interests.
 You’ll clearly define or refine your career goals with support from your coach, branch advisors, mentors and peers, all with the aim of maximizing your success in your future career, from residency and beyond.
+The Branches reserves 20 weeks out of the schedule for Capstone for Impact project work, so there is plenty of time to develop and execute your idea.

 I’m really into global health.
 What opportunities are available in med school?